benleane83/benleane83.github.io/blog/_posts/2025-04-23-ai-with-niche-languages.md

 One piece of common feedback I receive about GitHub Copilot and other AI coding assistants is this:
 >"They're fine for common languages like .NET/JavaScript/Python, but they never work for my [insert custom language] application!"

-Copilot has good knowledge of public codebases on [GitHub.com](https://github.com) (there are over 25 million of them today), but there are many languages without a large volume of code there.
+Copilot has good knowledge of public codebases on [GitHub.com](https://github.com) (there are over 25 million of them today), but there are many languages without a large volume of code there:

 ADA, COBOL, FORTRAN, PL/I, ABAP, SAS, MUMPS, VHDL, RPG, REXX - just to name a few!
 They still play a vital role in some of the world's biggest enterprise systems, but the code is proprietary and rarely open-sourced.

 Luckily for developers of those languages, GitHub Copilot now comes with features that allow support for these languages too, without training a whole custom model.

-Here's an example of how I setup Visual Studio Code and GitHub Copilot to work on a T24 BASIC application (used in Temenos core banking applications):
+Here's an example of how I setup Visual Studio Code and GitHub Copilot to work on a **T24 BASIC** application (used in Temenos core banking applications):

 ### 1 - Download your codebase and open in VSCode
 I cloned this example codebase for T24 development, with a set of example files for my language: https://github.com/mathisi-io/t24dev.